Bathtor/spray-solr/README.md

 	val solrQuery = Solr("test.solr").q("test").rows(10)()

-Then send the request off to the SolrService instance (let's say we have it in scope in '''solrService''') and remember the the future (if doing ask):
+Then send the request off to the SolrService instance (let's say we have it in scope in `solrService`) and remember the the future (if doing ask):

 	val solrResponseFuture = solrService ? solrQuery